yazanismail1/301-class01/README.md

 ---

-Number and name of feature: render all the cards from the JSON, voting for each horned beast and interaction with the header and footer.
+Number and name of feature: Display a modal on click.

-Estimate of time needed to complete: 3 hours
+Estimate of time needed to complete: 5 hours

-Start time: 1:10pm
+Start time: 1:00pm

-Finish time: 2:30pm
+Finish time: 11.40pm

-Actual time needed to complete: 1.2 hours
+Actual time needed to complete: 11 hours